-The Numerical Cognition laboratory uses E-Prime 1 and 2 with Microsoft Windows computers to measure performance (i.e., response latencies and error rates) on various computerized tasks with healthy participants and brain-damaged patients.
+We use Open Sesame, PsychoPy and E-Prime 1 and 2 with Microsoft Windows computers to measure performance (i.e., response latencies and error rates) on various computerized tasks with healthy participants and brain-damaged patients.

-The Numerical Cognition laboratory uses brain imaging scanner facilities (3T Achieva, Philips Medical Systems) at the Cliniques universitaires St-Luc, Université catholique de Louvain.
-This allows brain activity to be recorded during various cognitive tasks.|
+|We use the brain imaging scanner facilities (3T Achieva, Philips Medical Systems) at the Cliniques universitaires St-Luc (UCLouvain) to record brain activity during various cognitive tasks.|

-|Transcranial Magnetic Stimulation (TMS) facilities at UCL (CoAction Lab, COSY, IoNS).
-TMS is a non-invasive technique investigating the extent to which a brain area necessarily contributes to a specific cognitive process by causing a temporary and reversible impairment of this process by applying locally a small magnetic field over the scalp.
-We are using this opportunity to interfere actively with cerebral processes during behavioural performance to investigate various numerical processes, such as numerosity processing or mental calculation.|
+|Transcranial Magnetic Stimulation (TMS) is a non-invasive technique investigating the extent to which a brain area necessarily contributes to a specific cognitive process by causing a temporary and reversible impairment of this process by applying locally a small magnetic field over the scalp.
+We use the TMS facilities from the CoAction Lab (UCLouvain/IoNS/COSY) to interfere actively with cerebral processes during behavioural performance to investigate various numerical processes, such as numerosity processing or mental calculation.|

-The Numerical Cognition, Psy-NAPS, and SpringLab groups at the UCL recently acquired an EyeLink 2000 eye tracker.
-The equipment works by measuring the distance between a light source reflection on the eye ball and the center of the pupil 2000 times a second.|
+|Along with the Psy-NAPS, and SpringLab groups (UCLouvain), we have acquired an EyeLink 2000 eye tracker.
+This equipment works by measuring the distance between a light source reflection on the eye ball and the center of the pupil 2000 times a second.|

-The virtual reality facility is part of UCL technical platform.
+|We use the virtual reality facility from Psy-NAPS.
 The system records room body position and limb actions wirelessy using a Polhemus Liberty Latus 120HZ Motion Analysis System, and hand actions using 5DT Data Gloves.
 The system records physical movements, and synchronizes visual virtual movements displayed in a 3D in the head mounted display.|